tacofoundation/tacofoundation.github.io/docs/specification.md

 └── COLLECTION.json
 ```

-This violates PIT because level 0 contains both FOLDER samples (tile_001, tile_002) and FILE sample (tile_003).
-All samples at the same level **MUST** have the same type, this structure is invalid.
+This violates PIT because level 0 contains both FOLDER SAMPLEs (tile_001, tile_002) and FILE SAMPLE (tile_003).
+All SAMPLEs at the same level **MUST** have the same type, this structure is invalid.

 ### 6.2 Dual Metadata System